Login

 Regulation 14.(1) states that an application for a business visa by a foreigner who intends to establish a business or invest in a business that is not yet established in the Republic, shall be accompanied by, amongst other things:

-• a certificate or a factual finding report issued by a business accountant registered with the South African Institute for Business Accountants to the effect that:
+• a certificate or a factual finding report issued by a business accountant registered with the Chartered Institute for Business Accountants to the effect that:

 • at least an amount in cash to be invested in the Republic as determined from time to time by the Minister, after consultation with the Minister of Trade and Industry, by notice in the Gazette, is available; or